 There aren’t many jobs where you go home each day knowing you have made a real difference to someone’s life.
 You could teach children at a primary or secondary school, or share your skills with students aged 16+ with further education colleges and independent training providers.

 Here are 5 reasons why you should consider teaching and some information about where to start.

 1. Inspire the next generation and shape lives

-Everyone remembers a teacher from school who made a real difference to their life.
-Teaching allows you to use your knowledge, skills and passion to help children unlock talents they didn’t know they had.
+Everyone remembers a teacher who made a real difference to their life.
+Teaching allows you to use your knowledge, skills and passion to help students unlock talents they didn’t know they had.

 2. Endless variety

 Every day is different with never a dull moment in teaching.
 Teachers are encouraged to think of creative ways to engage their students and you’ll be able to use your experience to help bring your subject to life.

 Depending on the subject you want to teach, there is plenty of financial support available during your teacher training.